MirImaadAli1/ProcedurePulseWeb/README.md

 #### Overview

 The Transactions component is a React component that displays a list of recent transactions within a card layout.
-It is part of the Material Dashboard 2 React project and leverages Material-UI components for layout, typography, and icons.
 The component organizes transactions into sections based on time (e.g., "newest," "yesterday") and uses the Transaction component to display individual transaction details such as name, description, value, and associated icon.
 The Transactions component is typically used in financial dashboards to provide users with a summary of their recent financial activities.

 #### Component Props